Merifatin MB, 500 mg 60 pcs

 Overdose

-Hypoglycemic episodes were not observed when using metformin at a dose of up to 85 g (42.5 times the maximum daily dose).
-However, in this case, the development of lactoacidosis was observed.
-Significant overdose or associated risk factors may lead to the development of lactoacidosis.
+When using metformin in doses up to 85 g (42.5 times the maximum daily dose), no episodes of hypoglycemia were observed.
+However, in this case, the development of lactic acidosis was observed.
+Significant overdose or associated risk factors can lead to the development of lactic acidosis.

-The symptoms of lactoacidosis are: marked weakness, myalgia, abdominal pain, respiratory disorders, increased somnolence.
-In severe lactoacidosis, the development of arterial hypotension and resistant bradyarrhythmia has been noted.
+Symptoms of lactic acidosis are: severe weakness, myalgia, abdominal pain, respiratory disorders, increased drowsiness.
+In severe lactic acidosis, the development of arterial hypotension and resistant bradyarrhythmia was noted.

-Treatment: in case of signs of lactocidosis, the drug should be stopped immediately, the patient should be urgently hospitalized and, having determined the lactate concentration, the diagnosis should be clarified.
-The most effective measure for lactate and metformin elimination from the body is hemodialysis.
+Treatment: if signs of lactic acidosis appear, the drug should be stopped immediately, the patient should be urgently hospitalized and, after determining the lactate concentration, the diagnosis should be clarified.
+The most effective measure for removing lactate and metformin from the body is hemodialysis.
 Symptomatic treatment is also carried out.

 ---|---|